RamziJabali/Effective-Java-Practices/README.md

 ```

 that above created user object does not have any setter method, so it’s state can not be changed once it has been built.
 This provides the desired immutability.

+# Item 3
+### Enforce The Singleton property with a private constructor or an enum type

+A `Singleton` is simply a class that is instantiated exactly once, can have only one object (an instance of the class) at a time.

+To design a singleton class:

+Make constructor as private.
+Write a static method that has return type object of this singleton class.
+Here, the concept of Lazy initialization is used to write this static method.